 ((module Madge__.Serialisation.JSONABLE with type t = 'r) -> Request.t -> 'w) ->

-Generic way to use a route.
+'aGeneric way to use a route.
 Given a route and a continuation, create a request from the route, pass that request to the continuation, and return the resulting value.
-For instance, uri
+For instance, uri is simply process route (fun

-(module _) {uri; _} -> uri)
+(module _) {uri; _} -> uri).

 Given a route, a controller, and a request, check whether the route matches the request.
 If so, construct a thunk that calls the controller with the correct arguments.
-Otherwise, return None
+Otherwise, return None.

 val apply :